yabinmeng/opscs3restore/README.md

 **NOTE**: Currently this utility ONLY supports C* table with "mc" format (C* 3.0+/DSE 5.0/DSE5.1).
 It will be extended in the future to support other versions of formats.

 Each thread is downloading one SSTable set.
 Multiple threads can download multiple sets concurrently.
-The maximum number threads tha can concurrently download is determined by the value of <b>-d option</b>.
+The maximum number threads that can concurrently download is determined by the value of <b>-d option</b>.
 If this option is not specified, then the utility only lists the OpsCenter S3 backup items without actually downloading it.

 When "-d <concurrent_downloading_thread_num>" option is provided, the downloaded OpsCenter S3 backup SSTables are organized locally in the following structure: